NadaAzzzam/front-end-interview-questions/README.md

     -Updates happen in the background, relatively quickly after changes are published.
 The previous version of the application is served until an update is installed and ready.
     The service worker conserves bandwidth when possible.
 Resources are only downloaded if they've changed.

+## 17. what is Interceptors?

+- Angular provides many built-in tools to help scale out large JavaScript applications.
+Interceptors are one of the built-in tools for specifically handling HTTP requests at a global application level.

+Often we want to enforce or apply behavior when receiving or sending HTTP requests within our application.
+Interceptors are a unique type of Angular Service that we can implement.
+Interceptors allow us to intercept incoming or outgoing HTTP requests using the HttpClient.
+By intercepting the HTTP request, we can modify or change the value of the request.

+In this post, we cover three different Interceptor implementations:

+Handling HTTP Headers
+HTTP Response Formatting
+HTTP Error Handling

 ## **RXJS**

 ## 1.What is RxJS?